adhy-p/adhy-p.github.io/content/about.md

 ## My Interest

 ---

-My main interest lies in the low-level details :wrench: of modern computer systems.
-I am interested in the design of operating systems and the architecture of the world-wide web.
-Lately, I am interested to dive into the field of digital forensics and malware research :mag: which will be the topic of my Final Year Project in NUS.
+I am a [systems](https://en.wikipedia.org/wiki/Systems_programming) person who really enjoy learning about operating systems and computer networks.
+Also, when it comes to computers, there are two things that I really like: automating stuffs and seeing things go blazingly fast.
+I find it really satisfying when my bash/python scripts does everything I wanted in a single command.
+I also find joy in doing benchmarking and optimization.

 In my free time, I occasionally play badminton and Dota 2 with my friends.
-I also like to swim :swimmer: and play guitar :guitar:.
+I also like to swim :swimmer: and play guitar :guitar:

 ## My Experiences

 ---
+**Full Time Teaching Assistant, NUS** :mortar_board:

+Singapore, Jul 2023 - Present

+I am currently teaching CS2030S, an introductory module for first and second year students who are keen to write clean, extensible, and maintainable code.
+The first half of the module covers basic OOP concepts such as encapsulation, abstraction, inheritance, and polymorphism.
+The second half gives an introduction to immutability and functional programming, as well as other interesting CS concepts such as lazy evaluation, asynchronous programming, and task deque and work-stealing.

+When I am not teaching, I like to sit in on interesting courses in NUS which I had missed during my undergraduate.
+Currently, I am attending classes about compilers, distributed databases, and computer systems performance analysis.

-**Information Security Intern, TRS Forensics**
+**Information Security Intern, TRS Forensics** :detective:

 Singapore, Dec 2021 - May 2022

 In TRS, I was part of its forensics and cybersecurity department.
 I started with the forensics department, where I went to the client's office to perform exhibit management and image acquisition using state-of-the-art digital forensics tool.
 I also learnt how to perform the analysis on the captured image file.
 Next, on the cybersecurity department, I was assigned to attack a virtual box and perform bug bounty for my on-the-job training.
 Then, I was involved in real pentesting with a client.
 I mostly dealt with web and API pentesting, but I was also exposed a little bit to Android pentesting.
 I helped the team to perform research on WiFi cracking, and developed two internal tools for penetration testing and data visualisation.

-**Cybersecurity Intern, Envision Digital International**
+**Cybersecurity Intern, Envision Digital International** :battery:

 Singapore, Jun 2021 - Sep 2021